actions-ecosystem/recipes/README.md

 If you're not so familiar with GitHub Actions, first of all you may want to read [GitHub Actions Documentation](https://help.github.com/en/actions).

-## Automation of updating a Git tag with semver and creating a GitHub release
+## Automate updating a Git tag with semver and creating a GitHub release

 If you're interested in the latest one, see .github/workflows/release.yml in [actions-ecosystem](https://github.com/actions-ecosystem) repositories.